 Now comes “Working Stiff,” a memoir of a young medical examiner.
-In √July of 2001, Dr. Judy Melinek began a two-year stint as a medical examiner fellowshipin New York City, and she chronicles her introduction to the profession.
-There’s an advantage to reading about the adventures of a newbie: Her learning process also becomes ours.
+In July 2001, Judy Melinek began a two-year stint as a medical examiner in New York City, and she chronicles her introduction to the profession.
+There’s an advantage to reading about the adventures of a newbie: Her learning process becomes ours.
 It also turns out that by an accident of circumstance, Melinek gives us an insider’s view of one of the most significant forensic investigations in American history.

 Pathology offered a more reasonable schedule.
 There’s no such thing as an emergency autopsy, she explains.
 The patients never complain and don’t call you during dinner.
-After training in Los Angeles, she signed on with one of the busiest and most interesting labs of its kind: the CChief MMedical EExaminer’s OOffice in New York, led by the dignified and cerebral Dr. √Charles Hirsch.
+After training in Los Angeles, she signed on with one of the busiest and most interesting labs of its kind: the Chief Medical Examiner’s Office in New York, led by the dignified and cerebral Charles Hirsch.
 There she saw all manner of deaths, from accidents to overdoses to crime and malpractice.
 (In contrast, Los Angeles was forensically boring, offering mostly traffic fatalities.)

-Contrary to what we see on TV, toxicology and DNA reports can take months, not minutes, to come back from the lab, which leaves cases undecided for long periodsof time.
-Melinek reports this and other small aggravations, such as the arguments she sometimes gets into with detectives who, overloaded with cases, prefer that she’d rule a death an accident so they can quickly move on.
-She also describes reports certain tricks of the trade — how, atwhen responding to an apartment where a body has been found rotting, for instance, her colleague asks the neighbors to start boiling coffee.
-“Oldest trick in the book, and a good one,” he tells her. [√88] It’s about the only thing that will cover up the smell.
+Contrary to what we see on TV, toxicology and DNA reports can take months, not minutes, to come back from the lab, which leaves cases undecided for long periods.
+Melinek reports this and other small aggravations, such as the arguments she sometimes gets into with detectives who, overloaded with cases, prefer that she rule a death an accident so they can quickly move on.
+She also describes certain tricks of the trade — how, at an apartment where a body has been found rotting, for instance, her colleague asks the neighbors to start boiling coffee.
+“Oldest trick in the book, and a good one,” he tells her.
+It’s about the only thing that will cover up the smell.

 Melinek was on her way to work when the twin towers went down on 9/11, and the chapters that describe the aftermath are the most dramatic.
-Hours after the attack, explosions, truckloads of body parts began to arrive — tens of thousands of fragments, some as small as the tip of a thumb.
-Even the serene Dr. Hirsch seemed shaken.
-By a year later, after the attack, explosions, when her office had identified nearly 1,400 bodies based on the remains and brought closure to thousands of survivors, it’s clear why Melinek has become devoted to this career.
+Hours after the attack, truckloads of body parts began to arrive — tens of thousands of fragments, some as small as the tip of a thumb.
+Even the serene Hirsch seemed shaken.
+By a year later, when her office had identified nearly 1,400 bodies based on the remains and brought closure to thousands of survivors, it’s clear why Melinek has become devoted to this career.

-“Working Stiff” is not a ground-breaking book: It joins a long list of memoirs by Melinek’s her colleagues.
-But it’s readable, fun, sentimental where appropriate and full of smart science.
-Fans of “CSI” — the real kind — will want to read it.
+“Working Stiff” is not a groundbreaking book: It joins a long list of memoirs by Melinek’s colleagues.
+But it’s fun, sentimental where appropriate and full of smart science.
+Fans of CSI — the real kind — will want to read it.

 Douglas Starr is co-director of the graduate program in science journalism at Boston University.
 His most recent book is “The Killer of Little Shepherds: A True Crime Story and the Birth of Forensic Science.”